 Sonos also works with external analog and digital audio equipment if you want.
 This can include a turntable, CD payer, or tape deck, but also your TV, through an optical or HDMI ARC/eARC connection.
-You’ll need specific Sonos components to make this work: The $449 , $549 , or $699 for analog sources, or the Amp or any Sonos soundbar for digital TV audio connections.
-We’ll discuss the Port and Amp’s other uses in a moment.
+You’ll need specific Sonos components to make this work (see the How do I get Sonos to work with my existing audio gear? section, above).

 Apple Music, Spotify, and other streaming music services